avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Domman et al 2017: https://pubmed.ncbi.nlm.nih.gov/29123068/

-You may have encountered phylogenetic trees before, but if not, don't worry, we will be discussing them a lot in this course.
+You may have encountered phylogenetic trees before, but if not, don't worry, we will be discussing them a lot in this course, including how to build them based on whole-genome sequencing data.
 In this tree, the arrow of time goes from left to right, with the left-hand side of the tree being the furthest back in history and the very right-hand side of the tree being the present time.
 The triangles at the right-hand side of the tree represent different current lineages of *V. cholerae*.